nymtech/nym/nym-client/js-examples/websocket/README.md

 ```
 npm install
-npm run start # starts a webserver on port 8888
+npm start # starts a webserver on port 8888
 ```